 I’m a Hakka and Dim Sum lover so these are the ones I will mention.
-Hakka Chinese as mentioned above, Hakka Wow.
+Hakka Chinese as mentioned above, Yueh Tung.
 Dim Sum in Toronto is always a fun Sunday activity and if we’re not pressed for time and don’t mind a wait, we head to Rol San.
 For a bit of a nicer vibe, Pearl Harbourfront is our spot of choice and it has a great view too.
 If you want some cheap eats the soup dumplings at Juicy Dumpling cannot be beat!

 Best Tapas in Toronto